Bloodborne Pathogen Exposure

 Blood/Body fluids exposure infection risk is low, even from an infectious patient.
 Your exposure will be reviewed after contacting the BBP surveillance nurse or after they receive your exposure report form.

 Blood, body fluids (cerebrospinal, pleural, peritoneal, pericardial, amniotic, synovial), seminal or vaginal secretions, or bloody fluids are considered infectious.

 Feces, Urine, sweat, tears, vomit, sputum, saliva, GI feedings, trach or ventilator secretions are not considered infectious, unless these fluids are bloody.

-Needlesticks are a larger concern and have a higher risk of conversion if it is a “hollow” bore needle that has recently been in an artery or vein.
-Needles used for injection purposes for TB, Insulin, or Intramuscular are also low risk.
+Needlesticks are of greater concern and have a higher risk of conversion if it is a “hollow” bore needle that has recently been in an artery or vein.
+Needles used for injection purposes are also low risk.

 Here is the first thing you should do after sustaining an exposure: